 In the best-of-both-worlds approach between IDaaS and software, our software is hosted in a single-tenant cloud in AWS that gives you the ultimate control and privacy without having to worry about the maintenance of an on-premises deployment.
 You can manage your identity infrastructure through a single interface.

-PingCloud provides advanced capabilities via an authentication authority to centralize your identity management.
+PingOne Advanced Services (formerly PingCloud) provide advanced capabilities via an authentication authority to centralize your identity management.
 An essential part of that is empowering your developers via self-service capabilities and reducing the administrative burdens on your IAM teams.
-PingCloud enables you to run our advanced capabilities and our Workforce360 solution package.

 From an admin standpoint, you get the benefits and simplicity of IDaaS but the power of enterprise identity you expect from software.
 In some cases, you can see your spending optimized versus what you would see by deploying in a public cloud.
 You can meet all your operational requirements, whether they be running multiple dev environments, using regional datacenters or abiding by regulations.

 If you prefer to host our software in the cloud of your choice, we make that possible too via containerization.
 We have pre-packaged Docker images, Kubernetes orchestrations, server profiles, and reference architectures of our software.
 This provides organizations the ultimate flexibility and independence of deployment while enabling DevOps processes.

 Containerization enables your organization to automate and scale deployment of all Ping products.
 You can create repeatable environments for instances where demand peaks or new applications are rolled out.
 The best part is that you can deploy containers to any environment and quickly move them if needed.

 Ping can be deployed to all cloud environments, including the big 3.
 We complement many Microsoft products, including all forms of Active Directory, and support your Microsoft and non-Microsoft apps alike.
 We offer similar integrations for Google and support G-Suite and Google Cloud Identity.